Skip to main content

 • The Maynard Scholars and Lecture Program was established in 2005 by James and Connie Maynard.
 Recipients will have an interest in Community, Management, and Policy Practice and will have demonstrated a sound academic record and financial need.

-• The Meehan Scholarship was established in 2005 by Peter and Prue Meehan of Chapel Hill to support MSW students, particularly students that enhance the social, economic, and cultural diversity of the student body.
+• The Meehan Scholarship was established in 2005 by Peter and Prue Meehan of Chapel Hill to support MSW students, particularly students who are pursuing careers as social work professionals in the areas of social justice and racial equity.

 • The Betsy Rogers Millar Scholarship Fund was established in 1989 by Dr. Jack R. Millar to honor his wife’s dedication to helping others.
 Students who have demonstrated financial need, have a strong academic standing, and demonstrate a spirit of exceptional commitment and caring for those in need will be considered for this award.